We flew from Helsinki to Stockholm on GetJet Airlines. Read from the review, if we are ready to board the airline again.

 The flight was operated with a Boeing 737-300 Classic plane.
 The plane was 21 years old which was easy to see.
 It was also painted white and the cabin was boring and simple.
 Despite these minor things, the flight from Helsinki to Stockholm went well and it was eventless.

 The rating is based on our GetJet experiences.

 East European cabin crew attending this flight were professional and friendly.
 Pilots gave also many informative speeches and sounded relaxed.
 We have nothing bad to say about the crew's behaviours.
 The cabin crew made also safety demonstrations and safety checks well according to GetJet's policies.

 The aircraft got only 1 star from us.
 It was old.
-Cabin was filled with so tight seats that there was barely space especially for the legs.
+The Cabin was filled with so tight seats that there was barely space, especially for the legs.
 This is especially challenging for tall passengers.
 Luckily, the flight lasted only 1 hour.

 The cabin didn't have any kind of entertainment.